 Located near Charlottesville, Virginia, you can tour Thomas Jefferson’s autobiographical masterpiece throughout the year.
 Guided tours of the scenic gardens and grounds are offered on a seasonal basis.

 The Behind the Scenes Tour allows you to visit rarely seen rooms on the second and third floors of Monticello, including Jefferson’s spectacular Dome Room.
-The Thomas Jefferson Visitor Center and Smith Education Center features four exhibitions, an introductory film, hands-on space for children, and a museum shop and café.
+The David M. Rubenstein Visitor Center and Smith Education Center features four exhibitions, an introductory film, hands-on space for children, and a museum shop and café.